dwavesystems/dwave-ocean-sdk/overview/solving_problems.rst

       :math:`1`    :math:`1`     No               :math:`1`
       ===========  ============  ===============  ============

-2. Ocean's `dwavebinarycsp <http://dwavebinarycsp.readthedocs.io/en/latest/>`_ tool enables the following formulation of an AND gate as a BQM:
+2. Ocean's :std:doc:`dwavebinarycsp <binarycsp:index>` tool enables the
+   following formulation of an AND gate as a BQM:

    .. code-block:: python